 We begin by illustrating the convergence of the iterative procedure in figure 5 which shows the far-field acoustic directivity for different k_0 and μ values.
 After 2 iterations the solution is indistinguishable from the third iteration in each case with differences of less than 10^{-5} between the two solutions.
-The convergence of the iterative method is fast in this case for low frequency (compared to the finite plate case where the condition of high frequency ensured quick convergence), since we restrict attention to low porosity, and therefore by considering the scalings of terms in the initial equation, (3.10), in terms of porosity, $\mu \ll 1$ or equivalently $|P| \gg 1$, we see the initially neglected term, $\Phi{-}^{(0)}e^{-i\alpha L}$, is smaller than those retained.
-We illustrate the relative size of the neglected terms in figure 6 to verify it is indeed formally smaller than the initially retained terms, thus we expect (and see) quick convergence of the relative size of the neglected term is still formally smaller and k_0 , however in these cases the neglected term is still formally smaller and therefore the iterative procedure converges.
+The convergence of the iterative method is fast in this case for low frequency (compared to the finite plate case where the condition of high frequency ensured quick convergence), since we restrict attention to low porosity, and therefore by considering the scalings of terms in the initial equation, (3.10), in terms of porosity, $\mu \ll 1$ or equivalently $|P| \gg 1$, we see the initially neglected term, $\Phi{-}^{(0)} e^{-i\alpha L}$, is smaller than those retained.
+We illustrate the relative size of the neglected terms in figure 6 to verify it is indeed formally smaller than the initially retained terms, thus we expect (and see) quick convergence of the iterative method.
+For lower values of μ and lower frequencies k_0 the relative size of the neglected term is much smaller than at higher values of μ and k_0 , however in these cases the neglected term is still formally smaller and therefore the iterative procedure converges.